jsaq007/version-info/README.md

 npm install @julian-querido/version-info
 ```

 **Note:** This package has no required dependencies.
-React, Vite, and Webpack are optional peer dependencies.
+React, Vite, and Webpack are all optional peer dependencies.
+You only need to install the ones you use in your project.

 ## Quick Start